sghpjuikit/player/README.md

 Configuring facility displaying settings for either:
   - application
   - widget
-  - JavaFX scenegraph
+  - JavaFX scene-graph
   - other java object implementing Configurable.
 There are methods to turn plain java objects into Configurable.
   	For example using annotations on fields or using JavaFX properties.
 ##### Inspector
 Displays hierarchies:
   - application modules
   - file system
   - scene graph (this is taking the idea from the ScenicView app and works basically the same).
-When used with the combination of Settings widget its a great way to debug the application scenegraph (yeah from within the application)
+When used with the combination of Settings widget it is a great way to debug the application scene-graph (yeah from within the application)
 ##### Logger
-Displays System.out in a TextArea, meant for developers
+Displays `System.out` in a `TextArea`, meant for developers
 ##### IconBox
 Configurable icon bar/dock.
 User can add/remove custom icons executing some predefined.
 ##### FunctionViewer